NGRASS3/configure-ad/README.md

 <br>
 <p>
 Now we will join Client-1 to the domain (mydomain.com).
 From the azure portal we will change client-1's DNS settings to the DC's Private IP address.
-After you do that restart Client-1 from within the Azure portal.
-Our picture below shows verification that client-1 is on the DC-1 DNS.
+We can then restart Client-1 to flush the cache.
 </p>

 ![image](https://user-images.githubusercontent.com/111653930/236004716-a5adea24-2f82-4877-8822-023fde84f37b.png)